-ICE nabs dozens of illegal immigrants with record of child sex offenses after release by sanctuary cities
+ICE nabs dozens of illegal immigrants with record of child sex offenses, as director slams sanctuary cities

 CBP CHIEF RIPS INTO 'RECKLESS' LAWMAKERS FOR ATTACKS ON BORDER AGENTS, WARNS IT'S HURTING MORALE

-Of those who had been released because of sanctuary policies, three had convictions for murder or manslaughter and 100 had convictions for sexual crimes -- with nearly half of those crimes involving children.
+Of those arrested, three had convictions for murder or manslaughter and 100 had convictions for sexual crimes -- with nearly half of those crimes involving children.
 Meanwhile, 70 had convictions for drug crimes and 328 had convictions for driving under the influence of drugs or alcohol.

 Albence gave the example of a man in Mecklenburg County, N.C., who was arrested for driving while intoxicated earlier this year.
 ICE filed a detainer but he was released.
 In June he was then arrested for two counts of assault on a female, assault by strangulation, assault with a deadly weapon and a DWI.
 He was again released, despite an ICE detainer.